digital-wolf-farm/html-css-style-guide/style/styleguide.md

             padding: 0 0.5em;
         }
         ```
-    * As attribute selectors cannot be taken classes and ids names - rule `"selector-attribute-name-disallowed-list": ["class", "id"]`.
+    * As attribute selectors cannot be taken classes and ids names - rule: `"selector-attribute-name-disallowed-list": ["class", "id"]`.

 5. Pseudo-classes and pseudo-elements
     * There is no black- or whitelist of pseudo-classes and psuedo-elements defined.
 All provided by CSS are allowed - rules NOT USED: